HackerDom/ctf-cloud/cloud/README.md

 ```
 cd vuln_image
-packer init image.pkr.hcl
+#packer init image.pkr.hcl
-packer build -var "api_token=dop_v1_XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX" image.pkr.hcl
+packer build -var "api_token=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX" image.pkr.hcl
 ```

 This command builds a typical image with docker-compose and single service.
 It usually takes about 15 minutes.
 Also the packer prepares the image for cloud: enables password authentication in SSH and sets apropriate network mask.
 The root password and the network address will be set automatically on the first run, if the distro is Ubuntu.
 For other distros some tweaks will be needed, see USERDATA\_TEMPLATE constant in cloud_master/files/api_srv/create_team_instance.py.

-The ID of snapshot can be obtained with ```python3 cloud_master/files/api_srv/list_all_snapshots.py```.
+The ID of image can be obtained with web-interface or with ```python3 cloud_master/files/api_srv/list_all_images.py```.
 This ID will be needed on next step.

 #### Specifying Image IDS ####

-In order to create VMs, the cloud needs to know the ids of router and vm images and SSH key id.
+In order to create VMs, the cloud needs to know the ids of router and vm images and ADMIN\_PUBLIC\_SSH\_KEY.
 They can be specified in cloud_master/files/api_srv/create_team_instance.py file.
 Example:

 ```
-ROUTER_DO_IMAGE = 112309225
-VULNIMAGE_DO_IMAGE = 108811203
+ROUTER_YA_IMAGE = "fd8XXXXXXXXXXXXXXXXX"
-DO_SSH_KEYS = [34519247]
+VULNIMAGE_YA_IMAGE = "fd8XXXXXXXXXXXXXXXXX"
 ```

 Use the ids you've obtained on previous steps.
 Now the cloud is ready for deploy.